atlas77-lang/atlas77/README.md

 > Deprecated, if you want to know more about the v0.4, check the releases page.

+> [!Warning] This version no longer compiles for some reason, so the source code is still accessible, but you can't build it.

 - [v0.4 "Keystone"](https://github.com/atlas77-lang/Atlas77/tag/v0.4)

 ### v0.5 "Phoenix"